Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 |---|---|

-| Capacity | Standing approximately 300 people |
+| Capacity | Standing room for approximately 300 |

 | Location | 2-10-43 Osu, Naka Ward, Nagoya |

-| Access | 5 minutes walk from Osu Kannon Station on the Subway |
+| Access | 5-minute walk from Osu Kannon Station on the subway |

 | Official Website | ell.co.jp |